LukeGrahamLandry/franca/devlog.md

+- floats on cranelift. im being dumb and not tracking types so doing a bunch of bit casts.
+- have to be able to call comp_ctx functions on cranelift for macros. might as well just make that a normal part of the bytecode instead of special thing in the backends. for now just made an inst to push the ctx, but it still needs to know on the call inst to add an extra argument, so it didn't really make it simpler. would be good if i just actaully put that info in the function type.
+- dont put a return val for sig when its Never.

+## small types on cranelift (May 15)

 - got rid of FnWip. cause i wasnt using it right with constexprs anyway. now just tracking var types in the global thing. the other thing they did was tracking callees so you could try to emit them first.